amedeo463/PScrInt/README.md

 This software comes with **ABSOLUTELY NO WARRANTY**.
 YOU are responsible for ANY DAMAGE done with this software.
 You may share this software and modify it to your liking, but you shall give me credit.
-These conditions may be applied to every fork of this software and all of its forks.
+These conditions may be applied to this software and, recursively, all of its forks.

 ## What is PinsaScript?
 PinsaScript is a scripting language made to download files, extract .zip archives and manage files.